-We are OPEN and offering Curbside service and Telemedicine during COVID-19.
+We are OPEN and offering Curbside service during COVID-19.
 Emergency Veterinary Hospital provides 24-hour emergency services, internal medicine, and advanced dentistry for pets in the regional Springfield and Eugene communities and surrounding areas.
 Our highly skilled veterinarians and staff are dedicated to serving animals with exceptional emergency and referral care, providing compassion to the people who love them, and supporting the local veterinary community at any time of the day or night.

 See our referring veterinary hospitals and partners in the local community.Our Partners